 Depreciation expense is allocated 50% to research and development expense and 50% to general and administrative expense.
-For the year ended December 31, 2020, \$6,136 (December 31, 2019 - \$7,437) in depreciation is included in each of general and administrative and research and development expense on the statements of comprehensive loss.
+For the year ended December 31, 2021, \$3,321 (December 31, 2020 - \$6,136) of depreciation is included in each of general and administrative and research and development expense on the statements of comprehensive loss.